strojank/ae5-prefect/README.md

 ## Files
 - `anaconda-project.yml`: the project specification.
-Currently, the package list has exactly one dependency, `prefect`.
+Currently, the package list has two dependencies, `prefect` and `dask`.
 Add any other packages you need to implement your Flows to this list.
 Note however that Prefect does require Python 3.6 or later.
 - `endpoint/index.html`: this is a very simple static web page that is